-- Illness or injury of the student, as documented by a health care professional - Illness or injury of the student's immediate family creating insurmountable condition of absence, as documented by health care professional - Death of a member of the student's immediate family - Documented appointments with health care professionals - Administrative approval based upon written request/justification to principal or designee - Recognized religious holidays - Documented judicial actions-subpoena/summons - Therapy prescribed and delivered by a licensed certified practitioner
+Illness or injury of the student, as documented by a health care professional

+Illness or injury of the student's immediate family creating insurmountable condition of absence, as documented by a health care professional

+Death of a member of the student's immediate family

+Documented appointments with health care professionals

+Administrative approval based upon written request/justification to principal or designee recognized religious holidays

+Documented judicial actions-subpoena/summons

+Therapy prescribed and delivered by a licensed certified practitioner

-Prior approval for absences for vacation or other anticipated reasons must be granted by an administrator, and the student must make arrangements for makeup of work prior to the absence.
+Absences for vacation or other anticipated reasons must be given prior approval from an administrator and the student must make arrangements for makeup of work prior to the absence.
 Excessive absences and academic standing may be factors in the decision to excuse or not excuse the absence.